iris-hep/iris-hep.github.io/pages/projects/agc.md

 The "Analysis Grand Challenge" organized by IRIS-HEP includes the binned analysis, reinterpretation and end-to-end optimization of physics analysis use cases.
 It also includes the development of the required cyber infrastructure to execute them in order to demonstrate technologies envisioned for HL-LHC.
 To enable these use cases and more, the expected capabilities include:

-- New user interfaces: Complementary services that present the analyst with a notebook-based interface.
+- **New user interfaces**: complementary services that present the analyst with a notebook-based interface.
 Example software: Jupyter.
-- Data access: Services that provide quick access to the experiment’s official data sets, often allowing simple derivations and local caching for efficient access.
-Example software and services: Rucio, ServiceX, SkyHook, iDDS, RNTuple.
+- **Data access**: services that provide quick access to the experiment’s official data sets, often allowing simple derivations and local caching for efficient access.
+Example software and services: Rucio, ServiceX, SkyHook, RNTuple.
-- Event selection: Systems/frameworks allowing analysts to process entire datasets, select desired events, and calculate derived quantities.
-Example software and services: Coffea, awkward-array, func_adl, RDataFrame.
-Histogramming and summary statistics: Closely tied to the event selection, histogramming tools provide physicists with the ability to summarize the observed quantities in a dataset.
+- **Event selection**: systems/frameworks allowing analysts to process entire datasets, select desired events, and calculate derived quantities.
+Example software and services: Coffea, awkward-array, awkward-dask, func_adl, RDataFrame.
+- **Histogramming and summary statistics**: closely tied to the event selection, histogramming tools provide physicists with the ability to summarize the observed quantities in a dataset.
 Example software and services: Coffea, func_adl, cabinetry, hist.
-- Statistical model building and fitting: Tools that translate specifications for event selection, summary statistics, and histogramming quantities into statistical models, leveraging the capabilities above, and perform fits and statistical analysis with the resulting models.
+- **Statistical model building and fitting**: tools that translate specifications for event selection, summary statistics, and histogramming quantities into statistical models, leveraging the capabilities above, and perform fits and statistical analysis with the resulting models.
 Example software and services: cabinetry, pyhf, FuncX+pyhf fitting service
-- Reinterpretation / analysis preservation: Standards for capturing the entire analysis workflow, and services to reuse the workflow which enables reinterpretation.
+- **Reinterpretation / analysis preservation**: standards for capturing the entire analysis workflow, and services to reuse the workflow which enables reinterpretation.
 Example software and services: REANA, RECAST.

 ![Generic schema of AGC components](/assets/images/agc-0.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}